 Conduit Financing: The Benefits and Risks for CRE Borrowers

-While CMBS loans all but disappeared after the 2008 market crash, in the last 4-5 years, the CMBS market has been stronger than ever, with nearly $88 billion of loans issued in 2017, and October 2018 numbers showing a loan volume of nearly $65 billion from the beginning of that year.
+While CMBS loans all but disappeared after the 2008 market crash, in the last 4-5 years, the CMBS market has been stronger than ever, with nearly $88 billion of loans issued in 2017, and $76 billion of loans issued in 2018.
 CMBS came roaring back for a variety of reasons, including the fact that they often provide the highest leverage loan a borrower can get for properties in secondary and tertiary markets.
 However, CMBS loans aren’t ideal for everyone— as they can provide a particularly poor loan servicing experience rife with significant prepayment penalties.

 The Pros of CMBS/Conduit Loans